FisherShi/UDACITY_CARND_T1_P5/README.md

 The result is shown in the video 'project_output.mp4'

-The initial project repo can be found [here](https://github.com/udacity/CarND-Vehicle-Detection.git)
+The project repo of Udacity can be found [here](https://github.com/udacity/CarND-Vehicle-Detection.git)

 ## Feature Extraction